Ek Niranjan: Reception

 The film received mixed reviews.
 Rediff gave a two-star rating commented "the film does not live up to the expectations.
 Technically, Puri ensures that the film is in place.
 He tries to earnestly build up a deft screenplay with a wafer-thin story (which is increasingly becoming his trademark).
 But the clichéd plot falls flat despite all the technical gimmicks (fights and all) and attempts to prop it up.
 However Prabhas is effortless as Chotu, he acts well and the movie is watchable for him although he has developed a similar style in all his films.
 Kangana's Telugu debut can't be really raved about.
 She looks pretty but as far as performance goes, there's nothing much to write about as the script doesn't have anything for her to showcase her acting skills".
 Sify gave a three-star rating and said "Prabhas has come up with a good and lively performance in the film.
 He has improved a lot in his dialogue delivery.
 He also excelled in dance sequences.
 Bollywood beauty Kangana Ranaut makes her debut in Tollywood with this film and she is looking gorgeous.
 Sonu Sood comes up with another dazzling performance after magnum opus Arundathi.
 Director Puri Jagannadh just played routine stuff in this film.
 The presentation and narration are very weak, lacking all seriousness.
 The dialogues are to some extent good.
 The screenplay was not impressive and there a lot many illogical threads. local review sites Greatandhra gave two and a half rating and Idlebrain gave a three-star says "On a whole, Ek Niranjan is a not a bad film.
 The first half of the movie is entertaining and the second half should have been better".

-Box office

-Ek Niranjan was released all over Andhra Pradesh with over 350 prints in 700 theaters and the hype was outstanding due to the combination of Prabhas and Puri.
-The film grossed Rs.
-210 million in its first week.